10 Best Figure Skates For under $200 (2023)

 Lake Placid Alpine takes on the traditional look with gold rivets for the laces and a solid, smooth leather upper boot and tongue.

-The inside contains memory foam like the Jackson artiste, reducing the chances of tired, achy feet after hours of figure skating.
+The inside contains memory foam like the Jackson Ultima artiste, reducing the chances of tired, achy feet after hours of figure skating.

 It has a water-resistant sole to prevent moisture buildup, common when skating.
-The stainless steel blades also withstand figure skating on natural or synthetic ice

 Riedell 114 Pearl (Steel Luna Blade)